EJ Manuel: 2015 season

 After posting the franchise's first winning record in a decade, Orton retired and Marrone opted out of the rest of his contract.
 The Bills then hired former division rival Rex Ryan as head coach.
 Manuel competed with free agent acquisition Tyrod Taylor and trade acquisition Matt Cassel for the starting quarterback job.
 During mini-camp, Manuel struggled to compete for the starting job and was listed as the third-string quarterback on the depth chart.
 Manuel performed well in the third preseason game, completing nearly all of his passes, showing improved accuracy.
 On August 31, 2015, coach Rex Ryan announced that Manuel and Cassel had lost the starting job to Taylor.

 Manuel made his first start in over a year in Week 6 against the undefeated Cincinnati Bengals in place of an injured Tyrod Taylor, who suffered an MCL injury the previous week.
-On the first drive of the game for the Bills against the Bengals, he led the Bills 80 yards down the field for a touchdown.
-Manuel finished 28-42 for 263 passing yards, a passing touchdown, one rushing touchdown and an interception in the 34–21 loss.
+On the first drive of the game for the Bills, Manuel led the Bills 80 yards down the field for a touchdown.
+Manuel finished the 34–21 loss completing 28-of-42 passes for 263 yards, a touchdown, and an interception to go along with a rushing touchdown.

 Against the Jacksonville Jaguars on October 25 in London, Manuel threw for 298 yards and two touchdowns but had three costly turnovers, two of which were returned directly for scores in the second quarter.
 He rallied the Bills from 24 points down to take the lead in the fourth quarter.
-However, Jacksonville regained the lead with a Blake Bortles touchdown pass to wide receiver Allen Hurns, sealing the win 34–31 as the Bills were unable to respond.
+However, Jacksonville regained the lead with a Blake Bortles touchdown pass to wide receiver Allen Hurns, sealing the 34–31 victory as the Bills were unable to respond.
 With the loss, Manuel became the first quarterback in NFL history to lose a game in three countries (United States, Canada, and England).

+Manuel finished the 2015 season with 561 passing yards, three touchdowns, and three interceptions to go along with 15 carries for 59 yards and a touchdown in seven games and two starts.

 2016 season

 On May 2, 2016, it was announced that the Bills declined to exercise Manuel's fifth-year option for the 2017 season.

-He would see spot duty through the first part of the 2016 season, usually as parts of trick plays.
-With the Bills being out of playoff contention, Manuel started the final game of the regular season due to Tyrod Taylor being inactive.
-Manuel completed 9 of 20 passes for 86 yards before being benched for rookie quarterback Cardale Jones to start the fourth quarter.
+Manuel saw spot duty through the first part of the season, usually as parts of trick plays.
+With the Bills being out of playoff contention, he started in the regular season finale due to Tyrod Taylor being inactive.
+Manuel completed nine of 20 passes for 86 yards before being benched for rookie quarterback Cardale Jones to start the fourth quarter.

+Manuel finished the 2016 season with 131 passing yards and eight carries for 22 yards in six games and one start.